matthewnitschke/dotfiles/README.md

 # Scripts

-Configuration managment for my unix based system
+Configuration management for my unix based system

 # Installation
 Add whichever of the following you want and then run `make init`